hesturahmayani/hesturahmayani.github.io/index.md

 With my interest in technology, I am improving my skills in technical writing by maintaining two blog sites via GitHub.
 One of the blogs primarily focuses on content creation and documentation practices for software development.

 Originally from Indonesia, I am a native speaker of both Javanese and Indonesian.
 My interest in languages has motivated me to develop strong proficiency in English.
-Since 2016, I have been expanding my linguistic capabilities with Swedish as my fourth language while establishing my life in Sweden. language while establishing my life in Sweden.
+Since 2016, I have been expanding my linguistic capabilities with Swedish as my fourth language while establishing my life in Sweden.

 ## Reference links
 **Blog**: [momwritesonline.github.io](https://momwritesonline.github.io)